7 Proven Ways to Defeat Silo Mentality at the Workplace

 A silo mindset or silo thinking can also develop due to other practical reasons.
 A complex organizational structure or a strict hierarchy can lead to departmental silos.

-A lack of communication erodes cohesion and unity, which invariably has a negative impact on the culture and productivity of the organization as a whole.
+A lack of communication erodes cohesion and unity, which invariably hurts the culture and productivity of the organization as a whole.

 Enough said, here’s Elon Musk on the perils of silo mentality in an email to Tesla employees and managers: